mamafunny/Meowcoin/doc/shared-libraries.md

 ### API

-The interface is defined in the C header `meowconsensus.h` located in  `src/script/meowconsensus.h`.
+The interface is defined in the C header `meowcoinconsensus.h` located in  `src/script/meowcoinconsensus.h`.

 #### Version